Workshops and Support Groups

 This support and educational group is for brain tumor patients and their loved ones.

-Couples Living with Advanced Cancer Support Group (Waltham)
+Couples Living with Advanced Cancer Support Group - Now Online

 This group is for couples living with advanced cancer who seek encouragement and comfort from others who share a common experience.
 Preference will be given to Mass General Cancer Center patients but others are welcome to inquire.

-Join others in a supportive environment where you can explore important issues that matter when coping with lung and esophageal cancers.
+Join others in a supportive environment where you can explore important issues that matter when coping with lung cancer.

 Contact: Natasha Johnson, Oncology Social Worker, (617) 726-1045